Tax Liability Changes Coming April 2026 – Is Your Umbrella Supply Chain Ready?

 Looking Ahead

 As we await the final draft legislation, the direction is clear: agencies and clients will no longer be able to distance themselves from umbrella tax compliance.
-Real-time due diligence and ongoing auditing will become essential to managing risk and QUBA are committed to helping their agencies navigate this risk.
+Managing risk will require real-time due diligence and ongoing auditing, and QUBA commits to helping their agencies navigate this challenge.

 quba solutions on phone with number